alibabacloud-howto/apsara-video-live-demo/README.md

 ![Demo architecture](images/diagrams/avld-architecture.png)

-The blue arrows represent HTTP requests / responses.
+The blue arrows represent HTTP traffic.
 The orange arrows represent the audio + video data stream.

-The complete flow in order to broadcast video data from one user to others is the following:
+The complete flow to broadcast video stream from one user to others is the following:
 0. A user, Alice, wants to broadcast video from her webcam and audio from her microphone.
 With a web browser, she navigates to the `BroadcastPage` and enters a name for her stream.
 1. When she clicks on a start button, her web browser opens a HTTP connection to Janus, creates a "room" via